SerhiiSerdiukDev/win-speech-to-text/README.md

 # WinSpeechToText

+## Introduction

+WinSpeechToText is an application designed to convert spoken language into written text.
+Leveraging advanced speech recognition technologies, this application provides an efficient and accurate way to transcribe audio input into text format.

 ## Building the Production-Ready Application

 Follow these steps to build the WinSpeechToText application.
 These instructions are designed to be clear for non-programmer users.